 Installing Linux inside Windows using VirtualBox

-VirtualBox is a free and open source virtualization software from Oracle.
+VirtualBox is free and open source virtualization software from Oracle.
 It enables you to install other operating systems in virtual machines.
-It is advised that your systems should have at least 4GB RAM to get a decent performance from the virtual operating system.
+It is recommended that your system should have at least 4GB of RAM to get decent performance from the virtual operating system.

 - Good internet connection to download software and Linux ISO.
-You can also use some other computer with internet connection to download these files.
+(You can also use some other computer with an internet connection to download these files.)